Balloki Power Plant: Project Financing

 Plans for the project call for private sector investment to construct the plant, with the private company then selling electricity to the government of Pakistan at pre-negotiated rates.
 It is not financed under CPEC projects.
 As the project is to be constructed largely by the private sector, financing loans for the project do not fall under the concessionary loan agreement which finances CPEC projects, but it will still qualify for subsidized loans with an interest rate of 5% which are to be dispersed by the Exim Bank of China.
 For comparison, loans for previous Pakistani infrastructure projects financed by the World Bank carried an interest rate between 5% and 8.5%, while interest rates on market loans approach 12%.

 Project Troubles

 Along with its sister Bhikki plant, the site faces issues with power generation.
 The Chief Justice of Pakistan (CJP) was given notice of zero power generation by the plants and issued investigations.
-As of November 2019, the current PM of Pakistan Imran Khan wishes to privatize the Balloki power plant along with a few others.
+In November 2019, then PM of Pakistan Imran Khan wished to privatize the Balloki power plant along with a few others.